peteroupc/peteroupc.github.io/bernoulli.md

 [^74]: Monahan, J..
 "Extensions of von Neumann’s method for generating random variables."
 Mathematics of Computation 33 (1979): 1065-1069.

+[^75]: Citterio, M., Pavani, R., "A Fast Computation of the Best k-Digit Rational Approximation to a Real Number", Mediterranean Journal of Mathematics 13 (2016).

 <a id=Appendix></a>
 ## Appendix